Invariance Principle and dynamics: Dynamically coherent partially hyperbolic systems

-This follows from lemma \ref{quasiindependence}.
-Variations of proposition \ref{product} can be applied to dynamically coherent partially hyperbolic systems if we assume a product $(s,u)$ structure on the quotient space.
-This can be the case for measures of maximal entropy and equilibrium measures for a H\"older continuous potential (see e.g. \cite{RHRHTU}, \cite{UVY}, \cite{CP}), or a Lebesgue measure when it is invariant, or physical measures (see e.g. \cite{VY13}, \cite{CP}), or else u-Gibbs measures (\cite{UVYY}).

-Using the absolute continuity of the foliations $ \W^s$ and $ \W^u$ (\cite{A67}), lemma \ref{quasiindependence} also gives that an invariant probability measure absolutely continuous with respect to the Lebesgue measure has a $(s,c,u)$-product structure as soon as the conditionals on $\W^{cs} $ and $\W^{cu}$ themselves have a product structure with respect to $h^s$ and $h^c$ (respectively $h^u $ and $h^c$).
+Examples of dynamically coherent partially hyperbolic systems may have compact center leaves, have one-dimensional center leaves which are invariant (defined as {\it{ discretized geodesic flows}}), or have the property that the action on the central leaves is quasi-isometric (for instance, this is the case for non hyperbolic ergodic automorphisms of the torus).
+IP in these cases says that an invariant ergodic probability measure such that the central exponents vanish has strong invariance property with respect to the center foliation.

-In the case of dynamically coherent partially hyperbolic systems with compact center leaves, the partition defined by the foliation $\W^c $ is measurable and the associated conditional measures $\MMM _y^c $ are defined $m$-a.e. (\cite{AVW2} Proposition 3.7).
-In the general case of non-compact center leaves, the partition defined by the foliation $\W^c $ may not be measurable.
-We will still denote $\MMM_y^c $ the family of local measures on the central leaves, defined up to multiplication by a constant, that are proportional to the local disintegrations (see section \ref{Rokhlin} and \cite{AVW} section 3.2).
+In the case of dynamically coherent partially hyperbolic systems with compact center leaves, the partition defined by the foliation $\ov \W^c $ is measurable and the associated conditional measures $\MMM _y^c $ are defined $m$-a.e. (\cite[Proposition 3.7]{AVW2}).
+In the general case of non-compact center leaves, the partition defined by the foliation $\ov \W^c $ may not be measurable.
+We will still denote $\MMM_y^c $ the family of local measures on the center leaves, defined up to multiplication by a constant, that are proportional to the local disintegrations (see section \ref{Rokhlin} and \cite[section 3.2]{AVW}).

 Theorem \ref{TY} shows that for compact extensions of hyperbolic systems, ergodic invariant measures with 0 center Lyapunov exponents are partial $(s,c,u)$-products.
 In other words, that the classes of measures $\MMM_y^c$ up to a constant factor are $h^u$-invariant for $m^{cu}$-a.e.$y$ and are $h^s$-invariant for $m^{cs}$-a.e.$y$.
-In this section, we survey some recent examples of applications of Invariance Principles to dynamically coherent partially hyperbolic systems with some further features.
+In this section, we survey some recent examples of applications of the IP to dynamically coherent partially hyperbolic systems with some further features.